 - March 2008, New York: $16,000,000 Verdict: A woman sought treatment from an obstetrician at State University of New York Health Science Center.
-The pregnancy had many risk factors, such as a congenital abnormality, that divided the woman’s uterus into two cavities and here is a risk of intrauterine fetal growth restriction.
+The pregnancy had many risk factors, such as a congenital abnormality, that divided the woman’s uterus into two cavities and is a risk of intrauterine fetal growth restriction.
 A Cesarean section was performed at 38 weeks and interrupted the oxygen flow to the infant.
 She was born in full arrest and had to be revived in the delivery room.
-She ultimately suffered brain damage that resulted in cerebral palsy, mental retardation, and a seizure disorder.
-Her mother sued the obstetrician for negligence.
+She ultimately suffered brain damage that resulted in cerebral palsy, mental retardation, developmental delays, and a seizure disorder.
+Her mother hired a birth injury lawyer and sued the obstetrician for negligence.
 Plaintiff’s expert witness testified that Defendant’s treatment during pregnancy fell below the standard of care.
-A New York judge rendered a $16,000,000 verdict for the Plaintiff.
+A New York judge rendered a $16,000,000 verdict for the plaintiff.